Co-produced by The Arts and Culture Programme, University Hospitals Bristol NHS Foundation Trust and Culture Weston.

 Line up your bedside view with Alan Lightman’s look at Symmetry; discover the secret of good health with Dr Phil Hammond’s daily prescription of CLANGERS; dance the Macarena whilst sitting down; sing along to Bastille or hum your own top Tropical tunes.
 Salute street artist Stewy’s artwork of NHS hero Aneurin Bevan and marvel at the Universe with Luke Jerram’s Moon and Gaia.

-It will also be delivered to care homes in Weston, as part of Culture Weston and UHBW’s on-going Arts + Health programme in the town.
+It was also delivered to care homes in Weston, as part of Culture Weston and UHBW’s on-going Arts + Health programme in the town.

 Poetry + Health